JoahG/react-native-signalr/README.md

 Connect to your SignalR server from your frontend JavaScript framework.
 Supports all error-handling and reconnection, including longpolling if needed.

 Currently shims in the necessary dependencies from jQuery.
-Does NOT pull in the entire jQuery-library.
+Does **not** pull in all of jQuery.
 Only shimes the few methods SignalR needs.

 ##Installation: